eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 1. Follow the [Quickstart: Publish and subscribe to MQTT messages on Event Grid Namespace with Azure portal](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal) guide for creating an Azure Event Grid, topic namespace, and client.
 You can skip the *Generate sample client certificate and thumbprint* section as you have generated a self-signed certificate in steps 1-3.

 1. Once you have successfully deployed an Event Grid namespace, navigate to it then copy the `MQTT Hostname` field.
-You will need it later for the `mqtt_event_grid_host_name` field in the configuration file that is described in the [MQTT Configuration](#mqtt-configuration) section.
+You will need it later for the `mqtt_event_grid_host_name` field in the configuration file that is described in the [Configuration](#configuration) section.

 1. In the [Create clients](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#create-clients) section, use the thumbprint you obtained in step 4 for thumbprint match authentication.
 Also keep note of what you set for the **Client Authentication Name**.
-You will need it later for the `mqtt_client_authentication_name` field in the configuration file that is described in the [MQTT Configuration](#mqtt-configuration) section.
+You will need it later for the `mqtt_client_authentication_name` field in the configuration file that is described in the [Configuration](#configuration) section.

 1. When you [create a topic space](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#create-topic-spaces), keep note of the name you used for the **topic template**.
-You will need it later for the `mqtt_event_grid_topic` field in the configuration file that is described in the [MQTT Configuration](#mqtt-configuration) section.
+You will need it later for the `mqtt_event_grid_topic` field in the configuration file that is described in the [Configuration](#configuration) section.

 You have successfully deployed your Event Grid Namespace if you have a publisher permission binding, a client and a client group, and a topic space.
 Navigate to the client that you have created in your Event Grid Namespace, and validate that the `Client Certificate Authentication Validation Scheme` is set to `Thumbprint Match`, and the thumbprint matches to your self-signed certificate obtained in [Azure Event Grid with MQTT](#2-azure-event-grid-with-mqtt).